pariyatti/kosa-rails/docs/api.md

 => {"today_cards":
     [{"card": Card}, {"card": Card}, {"card": Card}, ... ]}

+# `Card` is heterogeneous based on its sub-type.
-# it's possible we should consider implementing something like https://jsonfeed.org
+# It's possible we should consider implementing something like https://jsonfeed.org

 /api/topics.json